ParisNeo/mediapipe_face_landmarks/README.md

 So I built a little software to extract those landmarks and then plot them in a white image where you can find the id of each landmark. that's useful if you want to use a subset of these landmarks.

 The file mp_face_landmarks.png is a high resolution image with numbers for each landmark.
-You can simply zoom in it and get all the landmarks you cant
+You can simply zoom in it and get all the landmarks you want.

 ![Face in numbers](mp_face_landmarks.png)